 However, if the temperature is too low, the thermostat will think that it does not need to turn the compressor on.
 The freezer will struggle to keep your food chilled properly.
 It may even end up defrosting completely.

 So what can you do?
-Well, brands such as Beko and Zanussi recognise that garage storage is becoming more and more popular, especially for larger space-taking models such as chest freezers.
+Well, some manufacturers recognise that garage storage is becoming more and more popular, especially for larger space-taking models such as chest freezers.
 This is why they have developed appliances that are specially designed to operate in lower ambient temperatures as cold as -15°C. If a freezer is suitable for outside storage it will be stated on the specifications or instruction manual.

 Being able to store your freezer in the garage will save you space in the home, plus it provides excellent additional storage for your existing appliances.